 Road to Zero is a world first road safety education complex and has been developed by the TAC in partnership with the Melbourne Museum.

 Road to Zero draws upon decades of TAC research and pedagogical practice, and is co-created with practicing teachers.
-Part of the Victorian Government’s Towards Zero vision, it aims to reduce road trauma in pre-learner drivers by building knowledge and awareness that will empower young road users to make safe decisions.
+Part of the Victorian Government’s road safety strategy, it aims to reduce road trauma in pre-learner drivers by building knowledge and awareness that will empower young road users to make safe decisions.